HyperKids/brown-orchestra-blog/website-content/textbox/homepage.md

 ---
 filename: Homepage Textbox
 data:
-  - title: Updates about the 2020-2021 Season
+  - title: Spring 2021 Youtube Premiere
     body: Join us for a virtual evening of classical music, and a tribute to this year's graduates and more.
 Immediately following the premiere will be a meet-and-greet with the students.